d8660091/react-popper/README.md

 **Features**:
 * Easy to use, check the usage below.
-* React to props change, rerender the popper when options change.
+* React to props change, re-render the popper when options change.
-* Nesting, popper inside popper, so one can use two popup windows for _mouseenter_ and _onclick_ event separtely
+* Nesting, popper inside popper, so one can use two popup windows for _mouseenter_ and _click_ events separately

 ## Usage